whitesnowx/tp/docs/UserGuide.md

 2. There is a divider that is draggable up and down to hide and show details on the right side and to customise the look of your application.
 <br>![Region to select the divider](images/detailsDividerRegion.png)

+3. Each of the 3 display panes of information they are able to pan in all four directions to view the content:
+    - For mouse pad users, dragging the around would pan in that direction
+    - For mouse users, __[mouse wheel]__ will scroll up and down while __[shift + mouse wheel]__ will scroll left and right
+    - Keyboard arrow keys are able to pan around as well, but the scroll speed may differ on different systems.
+    - There are scroll bars at the vertical and horizontal dividers of the window pane, dragging them in the respective direction will pan around as well.

 <Br><Br>
-### Below are some examples of alternatives UI you may customise to:
+### Alternative UI arrangements
 <br>![first alternative ui](images/firstAlternative.png)
 <br>![second alternative ui](images/secondAlternative.png)

-**Known Limitations**
+**Intended Limitations**
 1. The divider is not controllable by keyboard input, hence the only way to customise the look is mostly by mouse input.
+2. Pane switching by keyboard input,like a terminal is not supported.
-2. As font sizes does not automatically resize in this application, scroll bars will appear in smaller windows variants of this application to help with your viewing process of the details.
+3. Font sizes does not automatically resize in this application, scroll bars will appear in smaller windows variants of this application to help with your viewing process of the details.
+4. The UI will do a soft reset on its divider position every time you relaunch the application, as this is to allow users who wish to fall back to the default layout settings.

 --------------------------------------------------------------------------------------------------------------------